Ibn Qutaybah: Legacy

-He was viewed by Sunni Muslims as a hadith Master, foremost philologist, linguist, and man of letters.
-In addition to his literary criticism and anthologies, he was also known for his work in the problems of Tafsir or Qur'anic interpretation.
+He was viewed by Sunni Muslims as a hadith master, foremost philologist, linguist, and man of letters.
+In addition to his literary criticism and anthologies, he was also known for his work on the problems of Tafsir or Qur'anic interpretation.
 He also authored works on astronomy and legal theory.
-His book Uyun al-Akhbar, along with the romantic literature of Muhammad bin Dawud al-Zahiri and Ibn Abi Tahir Tayfur, were considered by lexicographer Ibn Duraid to be the three most important works for those who wished to speak and write eloquently.
+His book Uyun al-Akhbar, along with the romantic literature of Muhammad bin Dawud al-Zahiri and Ibn Abi Tahir Tayfur, was considered by lexicographer Ibn Duraid to be the three most important works for those who wished to speak and write eloquently.